Facilitator of the month: Anna Swisher

 WTR Network: What are you grateful for in the WTR world?

-Anna: I am grateful for the sense of community.
-I am grateful for the impulse to evolve, to grow and change in order to meet the changing needs of our world.
+Anna: I am grateful for the impulse to evolve, to grow and change in order to meet the changing needs of our world.
 I am grateful for the open sharing of resources, information, and support.
 I am grateful for the honesty, the truthfulness; and the way we hold each other up when we are having a hard time.
-And I am grateful that more and more men are showing up for the Work.

 WTR Network: What challenges and struggles have you experienced as a facilitator of the WTR?